bottkars/bottkars.github.io/_posts/2020-11-27-Protecting-AKS-Workloads-on-Azure.md

 ## Deployment from Marketplace

 Yes, we got you Covered.
-Our Marketplace Item Deploys Both in a One Stop Shopping Experience to your Environment.
+Our Marketplace Item Deploys both in a One Stop Shopping Experience to your Environment.

 Simply Type *PPDM* into the Azure Search and it directly take you to the *Dell EMC PowerProtect Data Manager and Dell EMC PowerProtect DD Virtual Edition* Marketplace Item